aerospike/aerospike-client-ruby/docs/client.md

 ### prepend(key, operations, options={})

 Performs multiple operations on a single record.
+See [Aerospike::Operations](operations.md) for a complete list of operations supported by this command.

 Parameters: